Connect with us

 Could imagining this beachside road trip together bring you closer, before you even pack your bags?
 Is imagining a shared future together the first step toward creating one?

-From friends and to lovers and acquaintances, people collaborate all the time to imagine shared experiences.
+From friends and family to lovers and acquaintances, people collaborate all the time to imagine shared experiences.
 They can be as whimsical as make-believe, as mundane as what’s for dinner, or as consequential as the future of our politics and planet.

 Our research in the Imagination and Cognition Lab at University at Albany, SUNY has studied the various ways that imagination can shape people’s social and emotional lives.
 While “imagination” can refer to many different ideas and processes, the form of imagination our work focuses on involves the ability to mentally create and represent novel, hypothetical, personal experiences that are specific in time and place.